 Twenty-six Dodge Chargers were used in this film.
 Several 1968 and 1970 Chargers were converted to look like 1969 Chargers.
 Only one Hemi Charger was used, the rest were 440s, 383s and a few small-block 318s.

 In the original series, the Duke cousins used bows and arrows instead of firearms because they were on probation for moonshining.
 This was carried over into the film, but no explanation was that they were still running moonshine.
 Although the Duke cousins never used a firearm, this film had Smith & Wesson product placement.
 Sheev had an S&W cleaning mat on the counter when Roscoe came to his house.
 Bo and Luke carried the core samples into the lab in an S&W duffel bag.

-One of the original cars from the '80s was used as a close-up car.
-It's a converted '68 Charger to look like a '69 and the original engine was replaced by a brand new Hemi engine.
+One of the original cars was used as a close-up car.
+It's a '68 Charger converted to look like a '69 and the original engine was replaced by a brand-new Hemi engine.
 The car was used for a few close-up scenes and then sent back to Warner Bros.